pcdv/deps-flamegraph/README.md

 # deps-flamegraph

-Converts the transitive dependencies of a java gradle project into a flame graph.
+Converts the transitive dependencies of a gradle java project into a flame graph.
 Allows to see the cumulated and relative size of all dependencies.

 The `stackcollapse-gradle-dependencies.pl` script takes the output of `gradle dependencies` and converts it to a format accepted by flamegraph.pl

+The `deps-flamegraph` bash script takes care of everything.
+Just run it from any gradle java project.

 ## Example